AA Division Rules

 - Games may end in a tie.

-- Catchers must wear a full set of catching equipment that meets ASA standards including full helmet with face mask, chin guard, chest protector, and knee/shin/foot guards that wrap around the leg.
+- Catchers must wear a full set of catching equipment that meets USA Softball standards including full helmet with face mask, chin guard, chest protector, and knee/shin/foot guards that wrap around the leg.
 Catchers should be properly instructed on the location to crouch to receive a pitched ball that avoids contact with the batter.

 - Players are not allowed to wear jewelry of any kind other than medical alert information pieces (which should be covered by wrist band or tape).

 - Balls hit over the fence on the fly are considered an automatic Home Run.
 Balls hit over the fence on a bounce are considered a Ground Rule Double.

 - The batting team will supply a coach pitcher.
 The coach pitcher must be in contact with the pitching plate when the pitching motion is started and when the pitch is delivered.

 - The defensive team will supply a coach umpire if an umpire is not otherwise provided for the game.
 The coach umpire will stand either at the back of the pitcher’s circle or behind the catcher to call balls and strikes.
 If a coach pitcher enters the field to pitch, the coach umpire will stand off the field in a position to make safe/out calls.

 - Strike zone for AA Division will be considered the bottom of the knee to the arm pit.
 Any pitch that crosses the plate within that area based upon the player’s height when normally standing (with a slight knee bend) is a strike.
 An umpire is not to reduce a player’s strike zone if that player crouches down or has a significant bend at the waist or knee.

 - A batter that throws her bat (unintentionally as deemed by the umpire) will be warned as many as two times.
 The third time a bat is thrown, that player will be automatically called out.
 Any player deemed to have intentionally thrown her bat will be immediately called out.